 Cognitive load management in in-vehicle dialogue systems: Dialogue systems which minimize user distraction (cognitive load and head-down time) and increase safety when driving.
 As part of this work, we have put together a simulator platform for R&D on in-vehicle dialogue systems, including a driving simulator, eye-trackers and equipment for measuring cognitive load.

 Dialogue systems in Augmented and Alternative Communication (AAC): We are developing and testing dialogue systems and conversational systems for helping people with communicative disabilities to interact and communicate.
 One example is a robot that act as an interactive toy for children with severe communicative disabilities, which is developed and evaluated in close collaboration with DART, the Centre for AAC and AT at Queen Silvia Children’s Hospital.

 The Spoken Web: The Spoken Web (aka the Voice Web) refers to the the combination of web technology, speech technology and language technology that will eventually open up the speech channel to the World Wide Web.
 Since the Web is necessarily very heavily based on standards, two CLT members have joined the W3C Voice Browser Working Group (VBWG) and are actively involved in the development of standards for the Spoken Web, in particular State Chart XML (SCXML).
-The open source TrindiKit implementation referred to above will very likely also be ported to a variant of SCXML.
+The open source TrindiKit implementation referred to above may also be ported to a variant of SCXML.

 We work on developing tools and methods for recording and analysing mobile communication, dialogue system interaction, human-human dialogue, and speech.